system-zero/system-zero/README.md

 way to interfere with the system at runtime.
 So we need at least __One__.

 We are actually walking at the One!
-That is where we're going, and we want to be stable and end up on things with our API, when we reach a this point.
+That is where we're going, and we want to be stable and end up on things with our API, when we reach at this point.
 If we don't do that, we have to be prepared to introduce incompatibilities,  during the logical evolution.
 This is almost always a frustration for a developer to adapt, especially when even point releases introduce such incompatibilities.